 You already know a bit if you’ve read our Mammoth Lakes travel guide.
 That it is situated in the Eastern Sierra Mountains in California’s Mono County.
 Or that it started as a mining town and came into its own when local legend Dave McCoy and his wife, Roma, created the Mammoth Mountain Ski Area.

-You may recall that the town sits at 7,800 feet in elevation, but you might not know that the mountains rise to more than 12,000 feet.
+You may recall that the town sits at 7,800 feet in elevation, but you might not know that the Mammoth Mountain elevation is over 11,000 feet.
 That means you have many outdoor activities at high altitude in Mammoth Lakes, California.

 High Altitude Hiking In Mammoth Lakes